 Only 8% of people achieve their New Year goals (according to a study by the University of Scranton).

-Just like New Year’s resolutions, if you’re making plans out obligation because everyone else seems to be doing it and they’re saying you need to too, then you may be setting yourself up for a fail.
+Just like New Year’s resolutions, if you’re making plans simply because you feel pressure from others to enter the new year planning frenzy then you may be setting yourself up for a fail.
 Your heart won’t truly be in it and the plans you make may be fueled by panic.

 The point is, you have a choice when to plan.
 You don’t have to do it right now if it doesn’t feel right for you or your business.